Do you want to start a business with no money?

 - You can get different perspectives.

-- When you are part of a mastermind group your network grow exponentially.
+- When you are part of a mastermind group your network grows exponentially.
 The group’s network becomes your network.

 - You can ask for help with problems you haven’t faced before.